martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 the client hello is an input to the Integrity tag in the public_key_failed transport parameter, which will be in the transcript.

+If any part of the client hello changes (e.g the SNI or ALPN), it MUST NOT include a resumption ticket or send 0RTT packets.

 ## The Fallback Packet {#fallback-packet}

 The Fallback packet uses the 0x1 packet type code, which it shares with 0-RTT.